Feeling lost? Can you relate to this Reddit post in the Career Guidance forum?

 I’ve been a trucker since I left school 10 years ago.
-Every post I come across are full of people dreading the office culture, politics, environment etc. and saying how they’d love to be outdoors.
+Every post I come across is full of people dreading the office culture, politics, environment, etc., and saying how they’d love to be outdoors.

 It’s alluring how the ego is meant to ensure our security and survival, and unless we learn how to work with it and the messages we tell ourselves, we can often feel alone, isolated and the only one with these feelings.
 It is when you start exploring others’ stories that you may feel an a-ha moment, or things may seem like they click.